t3hmun/t3hsite/_posts/2015-10-03-part-03-clean-basic-html.md

 ## Next

 If it has not been done already, now is a good time to make some basic test blog posts.
+Alternatively you can pop over to the [releases page](https://github.com/t3hmun/t3hsite/releases) for this project and grab the zip for this stage.

+Next is CSS and SASS.
+Colour and style, but never forgetting usability.